 Just south of Odeceixe, Praia da Quebrada has an interesting set of traditional fishing huts to add a touch of local flavour to the scene.
 The beach itself is wide, sandy and located in a nice cove surrounded by wind-swept dunes but there are particularly strong currents here so take care when swimming.

 Best Costa Vicentina Hikes

 With all that great scenery and exceptional beaches, it isn’t surprising that Portugal’s best long-distance hiking trail (and one of the best coastal trails in all of Europe) runs the length of this stupendous coast.
-The Rota Vicentina is an extensive network of trails (over 350 km in total), some of which are located inland, but the best follow the coastline, known as the Fishermen’s Trail.
+The Rota Vicentina is an extensive network of trails, some of which are located inland, but the best follow the coastline, known as the Fishermen’s Trail.
 We hiked a 180-kilometre route from Sines to Sagres and it was pretty incredible.